nhaar/UMP/README.md

 # Warning!

-This framework only partly works in [this build of of UTMT](https://github.com/krzys-h/UndertaleModTool/pull/1504).
-If you are using a base `.csx` script (details below), until the pull request is approved, you will need to build the code for that if you want to use this.
+This framework doesn't work in the main verison of Undertale Mod Tool yet.
+If you will need to use [this build of of UTMT](https://github.com/krzys-h/UndertaleModTool/pull/1504) until the pull request is approved.

 # Welcome to UMP - A mini framework for modding with Undertale Mod Tool

 UMP (pronounce it by letters or phonetically, both is fine) is a (mini) framework for modding using Undertale Mod Tool.
-It includes:

-* Support for having all the code for the mod as `.gml` files.
-You can link a folder with all the files, and name them such that they will be linked directly to existing objects and scripts, which is already an UTMT feature, but also:

-1. Automatically create new objects if attempting to link to a non-existing object

-2. Scripts are compiled in the proper order as to not cause problems
+It focuses around being able to better organize your gamemaker (and assembly) code for your mod.
+Its features include:

+* You can organize all your code as external `.gml` files in a single folder, with any subdirectory organization, and it will link all subdirectories.

+* You can configurate what code entries each file will affect depending on the file name.
+The standard use case for this is for example making a file named `obj_OBJECT_NAME_Step_0.gml` map to a code entry `gml_Object_OBJECT_NAME_Step_0.gml`; you are free to customize it to your project

+* Automatically create new objects, if code for such an object is detected, and organizes new functions so that they are always defined in a proper order

+* Allow more easily creating custom functions, allowing you to define multiple functions in one file

-* Add simple and short syntax for using patch files, as to have files that only change parts of the code, making them clean and more resistant to version changes
+* Allows for using PATCH files which will only change parts of a code entry, reducing unused code and making the patches more version resistent

-* Allow defining multiple functions in one file

-* Allow using enums (check guide for syntax) in the GML files (enums exist in normal GML, but not supported in UTMT)
+* Allows using enums in UTMT (syntax isn't the same as in normal GML, check guide)

-* Extra useful API that can be used inside the `.csx` scripts

-The framework is meant to be used alongside a base `.csx` script, or if you do not wish to use any custom scripting code, you can use it directly.
+* Allows using inline C# methods to generate GML, which work by defining them in the C# part of the script and calling them in GML

+* Allows for code preprocessing using SYMBOLS

 # Installation tutorial